liquibase/liquibase-databricks/README.md

 22. Change Data Test: apply loadData

-## Remaining Relevant Change Types to Finish in Base/Contributed
+## Remaining Required Change Types to Finish in Base/Contributed
 1. createFunction/dropFunction - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 2. addCheckConstraint/dropCheckConstraint - in Liquibase Pro, should work in Databricks, but change type not accessible from Liquibase Core
 3. addLookupTable (executing out of order/dropping FK before creation)